 Incontinence can be treated successfully for the majority of men.
-Pelvic floor muscle/Kegel exercises are a series of pelvic muscle exercises designed to strengthen the muscles of the pelvic floor.
+Pelvic floor muscle/Kegel exercises are a series of pelvic muscle exercises designed to strengthen muscles of the pelvic floor.
 Dr. Arnold Kegel, a gynecologist, developed these exercises in 1948 as a method of controlling incontinence in women after childbirth.
-Pelvic floor exercises strengthen the muscles of the pelvic floor to improve urethral and rectal sphincter function.
-The success of pelvic floor exercises depends on proper technique and adhering to a regular exercise program.
+Pelvic floor exercises strengthen muscles of the pelvic floor to improve urethral and rectal sphincter function.
+Success of pelvic floor exercises depends on proper technique and adhering to a regular exercise program.
 Pelvic floor muscle exercises can be helpful in treating both urge and stress incontinence.
-There are both quick and slowtwitch fibers in the pelvic floor muscles and so both quick and slow pelvic floor exercises should be practiced.
+There are both quick and slow-twitch fibers in the pelvic floor muscles and so both quick and slow pelvic floor exercises should be practiced.
 It is important to do the pelvic floor exercises correctly, and this may require you to see a specialist nurse or physical therapist who can teach you how to do the exercises appropriately and consistently.
-Your health care provider can also recommend online resources to assist you.
+Your healthcare provider can also recommend online resources to assist you.

-The Agency for Health Care Policy and Research Guideline, Urinary Incontinence in Adults: Acute and Chronic Management (Fantl et al., 1996), recommends the primary treatment options for incontinence should be bladder retraining, timed voiding, and pelvic floor exercises.
+The Agency for Healthcare Research and Quality guideline, Urinary Incontinence in Adults: Acute and Chronic Management (Fantl et al., 1996), recommends primary treatment options for incontinence should be bladder retraining, timed voiding, and pelvic floor exercises.
 For urge incontinence, there are several prescription anticholinergic medications that may help control the urge to urinate.
 There currently are no FDA-approved medications for stress urinary incontinence.
 Surgical interventions for stress urinary incontinence include various sling procedures and artificial sphincters.
 Although urinary incontinence is common after prostate cancer treatment, both problems can often (but not always) be treated successfully.
-It is essential for men with these problems to undergo a full evaluation and treatment of urinary incontinence by a urologic health care provider.
+It is essential for men with these problems to undergo a full evaluation and treatment of urinary incontinence by a urologic healthcare provider.